-7. Administration will have the final decision on clothing violations.
+Administration will have the final decision on clothing violations.

-Students not conforming to the dress code will be detained in the principal's office until the proper clothing may be secured.
+Students choosing to deter from the dress code will be detained in the principal's office until the proper clothing may be secured.
 The student will be allowed to call home to have proper clothing brought to the school.
-Students will not be allowed to leave school grounds to change clothing.
+Students will not be allowed to leave school grounds to change clothing unless given permission by the Administration through parent/caregiver consent.